wooriapt79/mulberry-/mulberry-insurance-orchestrator/README.md

     ```

 4.  **Set up environment variables:**
     Create a `.env` file in the root directory and populate it with your configuration.
-An example `.env` file is provided in the project structure for reference (it's created by the colab notebook).
+An example `.env` file is provided in the project structure for reference.

     ```ini
     APP_NAME="Mulberry Insurance Orchestrator Dev"